destroyer183/Pixel-Nebula/README.md

 use left and right arrow keys to select the game type, which is the second main menu option.

-use WASD to move, spacebar to shoot, and press shift if you want to move slowly to dodge bullets easier.
+use WASD to move, spacebar to shoot, and press shift if you want to move slower for more precision when dodging bullets.